Autor: Shelby Benavidez

 - Animal Control Evaluation: Officials determine whether the dog should be classified as “dangerous” and may issue an order requiring the owner to secure the dog, muzzle it, or in extreme cases, euthanize it.

-- Filing a Civil Lawsuit: Victims may sue for:
+- Filing a Civil Lawsuit: Victims may sue for medical bills, pain and suffering, lost income, disfigurement, and emotional distress.

 - Possible Criminal Charges: If Lillian’s Law applies, prosecutors may charge the owner with a felony.

-- Homeowner’s Insurance Involvement: Many claims are settled through insurance, but coverage exclusions for certain breeds (like Pit Bulls) may affect this.
+- Homeowner’s Insurance Involvement: Many claims are settled through insurance, but whether homeowner’s insurance will cover the dog bite may be determined by the breed.

 Defenses to dog bite liability in Texas may include: